bpf-endeavor/Servant/docs/preparing_katran.md

 > At the time of writing this description, the Katran configuration is hardcoded in Servant startup path.
 It may change in future.

+**Note**:
+Since currently the Katran config is hardcoded in Servant, for running the experiment, the mac address of the default gateway or the other machine should be set in the `userspace_maps.c` file in Servant project and it should be recompiled.

 # Load generator